realmicu/minetest-micupack/README.md

     ingredients, products and duration.
 Primary goal is to convert piles of Coal blocks to another burnable agent, better suited for use in modern machinery.
     More recipes can be added via simple API function (see source file).
-    As usual, punch node for quick status check.

   - **Biogas Furnace**